AzureAD/microsoft-authentication-library-for-js/samples/msal-browser-samples/VanillaJSTestApp2.0/app/facebook-sample/Readme.md

         - `ServerResponseType.QUERY` (for a query parameter).
 We recommend using `ServerResponseType.QUERY` only if the identity provider does not support sending server responses in a hash fragment.
     - The `defaultScopes` parameter provides the option to override the default scopes sent by MSAL.
 If not set, it defaults to ["openid", "profile", "offline_access"].
 If `defaultScopes` does not include "openid", MSAL will automatically add it for OIDC compliance.
 - You have the option to manually configure endpoints used by the identity provider.
 If not set, MSAL will attempt to discover the endpoints.
 Manual endpoint configuration should be passed in a stringified JSON object and include issuer, authorization_endpoint, token_endpoint, jwks_uri, and (if available) end_session_endpoint.
-- You must set allowNativeBroker to false when using a non-Microsoft identity provider.
+- You must not set allowNativeBroker to true when using a non-Microsoft identity provider.
 - If the identity provider does not have an end_session_endpoint, MSAL will not automatically redirect the page upon logout.